-Unlike Supplemental Security Income (SSI), which also pays benefits to people who are disabled and unable to work but is based on limited income and resources, SSDI requires that you have worked and paid Social Security taxes for a certain length of time.
+Social Security disability insurance (SSDI) is designed to help workers who can no longer work because of a disability.
+Unlike Supplemental Security Income (SSI), which also pays disability benefits but is based on limited income and resources, SSDI requires that you have worked and paid Social Security taxes (FICA) for a certain time.

-The average SSDI payment is currently $1,234.
-The highest monthly payment you can receive from SSDI in 2019 is $2,861.
-This article covers how the monthly benefit is calculated.
+The average SSDI payment is currently $1,483.
+The highest monthly payment you can receive from SSDI is $3,627 (the same maximum for retirement benefits).
+This article covers how your monthly SSDI benefit is calculated.

-Your SSDI payment will be based on your average covered earnings over a period of years, known as your average indexed monthly earnings (AIME).
-A formula is then applied to your AIME to calculate your primary insurance amount (PIA)—the basic figure the SSA uses in setting your actual benefit amount.
+Your SSDI payment will be based on your average covered earnings over a period of years.
+The SSA calls this your "average indexed monthly earnings" (AIME).
+A formula is then applied to your AIME to calculate your primary insurance amount (PIA)—the base figure the SSA uses in setting your actual benefit amount.

-To see your entire covered earnings history, you can check your annual Social Security Statement.
-Check your statement by logging on to my Social Security.
-You can also use a benefits calculator online at www.socialsecurity.gov/planners/benefitcalculators.htm to get an estimate of the amount of your disability benefits.
-Or, call your local Social Security office and they will be able to help you estimate what your benefits would be.
+You can check your annual Social Security Statement to see your covered earnings history.
+You'll need to set up an account to see your statement online at my Social Security.
+You can also use the SSA's benefits calculator to estimate the amount of your disability benefits.
+Or, call your local Social Security office, and they can help you estimate what your benefits would be.

-Other disability benefits that are not job-related and are paid for by the federal, state or local government may also reduce your SSDI benefit amount.
-Examples of these include temporary disability benefits paid by the state, military disability benefits, and state or local government retirement benefits that are based on disability.
-Some public benefits are not counted towards the 80%, including SSI or VA benefits.
+Other disability benefits that aren't job-related and are paid for by the federal, state, or local government might also reduce your SSDI benefit amount.
+Examples of these include:

-The combined total amounts you receive from SSDI and all other public disability benefits cannot be more than 80% of the average amount you earned before you became disabled.
-If the amount is more than 80% of what your average earnings were before you became disabled, in most states, the excess amount is deducted from your SSDI benefits.
-(In some states, however, the excess amount is deducted from your other public benefit.)
+The amount you receive from SSDI and all other public disability benefits combined (including workers' comp) can't be more than 80% of your average pre-disability earnings.
+If it's more than that, in most states, the excess amount will be trimmed from your SSDI benefits.
+(In some states, the excess amount is deducted from your other public disability benefits rather than from your SSDI benefit.)

-The interaction between workers' compensation (and other public disability benefits that may reduce your SSDI amount) and SSDI can be complicated and varies depending on what state you live in.
-If you qualify for more than one public disability benefit, you may want to speak with an attorney to make sure you do not miss out on any benefits you are entitled to.
+Getting workers' compensation (or other public disability benefits) could reduce the amount of your SSDI benefit.
+How Social Security disability meshes with other public programs can be complicated and varies depending on where you live.
+If you qualify for more than one public disability program, you might want to speak with an attorney to make sure you don't miss out on any disability benefits you are entitled to.